Updated: Feb 17

 This will help your animal rescue keep more companion animals in their forever homes.

-Post-adoption support is good customer service.
+Providing post-adoption support is part of providing good customer service.

 Even if you choose not to offer post-adoption support, adopters already expect your adoption team to provide them with the post-adoption support they need.